-Attendance policies should state clearly who needs to be notified and what action should be taken and any relevant timescales.
+Swiss Cottage school attendance policy set out our procedures for school attendance and how we support children to attend school or access education if they are unable to attend.
 Parents should be asked to provide contact details for at least 2 or more people who can be contacted in the event that a child does not attend school.
 Schools should refer to Camden's "Children missing from education" policy and the CSCP missing children protocol for further details available at: Schools and Nurseries Safeguarding Policies | Camden Safeguarding Children Board